-The conservation limit (CL) in number of eggs per m is converted into numbers of 1SW, 2SW and total number of salmon, and variability, for the whole river following Equation 1 in a Monte Carlo simulation of 75,000 iterations.
-The conversion from eggs to fish incorporates: the egg deposition rates at MSY (with variability); the proportion of the stock that are age 1SW (with variability); the proportion of the stock that are age 2SW (with variability); the proportion of each age group that are female; the fecundity of each age group (with variability).
+The conservation limit (CL) in number of eggs per m^2 is converted into numbers of 1SW, 2SW and total number of salmon, and variability, for the whole river following Equation 1 in a Monte Carlo simulation of 75,000 iterations.
+The conversion from eggs to fish incorporates: the egg deposition rates at MSY (with variability); the proportion of the stock that are age 1SW (with variability); the proportion of the stock that are female; the fecundity of each age group (with variability).